shesharpnl/knowledge-hub/socials/socials.md

 # Social Media Links Page

-#### Description
+## Description

-A place for SheSharp community members to share their social media links
+A place for SheSharp community members to share their social media links.

 ### Slack